 The company is based in the United States.
 This could be a problem for confidentiality because US law enforcement agencies are known for using secret court procedures and outright threats to force cooperation from US-based businesses.
 However, IPVanish does not keep any records of its customers’ activities, so there would be no information for the authorities to seize.

 The app for IPVanish is very easy to use and it installs itself.
 The company provides free apps for Windows, Mac OS X, macOS, Android, Amazon Fire TV, and iOS.
-You can also install IPVanish on routers, but they are not provided with an app.
+You can also install IPVanish on routers, but you’ll have to do this manually.

-You get an allowance of 10 concurrent connections.
-IPVanish operates more than 1,000 servers spread across 60 countries.
-That includes 57 servers in Frankfurt, Germany.
+Unlike most VPNs, IPVanish doesn’t impose a connection limit.
+IPVanish operates more than 1,300 servers spread across 60 countries.
+That includes dozens of servers in Frankfurt, Germany.

 The IPVanish VPN uses RSA encryption to protect session establishment and that has a 2048-bit key.
 Data is protected by AES with a 256-bit key.

-IPVanish gives a 7-day money-back guarantee with a new subscription.
+IPVanish gives a 30-day money-back guarantee with a new subscription.

 Read our full review of IPVanish.

 PrivateVPN was founded by privacy activists in Sweden.
 The company has very strong privacy protection procedures, including account anonymity.
 Each customer record is identified by a number, but no personal information is stored.
-Sweden used to have tough data retention laws, but these have recently been thrown out by the European Courts of Justice.
+Sweden used to have tough data retention laws, but these were previously thrown out by the European Courts of Justice.
 That ruling allows PrivateVPN to guard the identities and activities of its customers, and it does not keep any activity logs.

-PrivateVPN has 100 servers in 56 countries, including three servers in Germany.
+PrivateVPN has around 150 servers in 60+ countries, including a few in Germany.